AEGEE/MyAEGEE/dispatcher/README.md

 rather in order:
 1. (not on this project): run core with the email as 'inserting in the queue' instead of 'API request to mailer'
 1. include traefik configuration to have the mailhog and rabbit on a subdomain instead of `domain:port`
+1. When RabbitMQ quits or crashes it will forget the queues and messages unless you tell it not tot: we need to mark both the queue and messages as durable
 1. add the telegram queue